howdood/websocket_webcam/README.md

 Note that the *theoretical* minimum latency is set by the length of time before the media recorder outputs its first blob.
 However, smaller blobs come more often and require more processing power at both websocket and receiver.
 In the field, larger blob sizes have been found to provide lower perceived latency despite raising the theoretical latency floor.

 Any/all better solutions are gratefully received!

+## memory

+This seems to be an issue still - the longer the sites are open, the more memory they hog.
+If that's a coding error rather than an issue with the 'experimental' nature of getUserMedia(), please let me know...